yomr/Mars-rover-problem/README.md

 Mars Rover Problem

 #How to run
-1) Run the program as
+1) Run the script as
 `ruby driver.rb`

 2) After all the lines of test cases are given, type exit to mark the end of test cases eg: